Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

 Here you can see that we have provided a `requirements.txt` and a `model.h5` as payload files to our model.

-Overall structure of our model now should look like this:
+The overall structure of our model now should look like this:

 ```sh
 linear_regression